-Because a smartphone without auricle would be pretty nonsensical, Xiaomi has one piezoelectric ceramic acoustic system developed, in which the sound is transmitted purely through the housing.
-The whole body of the Xiaomi Mi Mix becomes an "earcup".
+Because a smartphone without an auricle would be quite nonsensical, Xiaomi has developed a piezoelectric ceramic acoustic system in which the sound is transmitted purely through the housing.
+The entire housing of the Xiaomi Mi Mix becomes an "auricle".

-The display itself triggers 2.040 x 1.080 pixels on, something rather unusual Aspect ratio of 17: 9 equivalent.
-If you now play video material in the ratio 16: 9, you have left and right ugly black bars.
-Nevertheless, the display convinces.
-The dot density of 362 PPI makes the picture crystal clear.
-The color representation is lively and can be individually adjusted in the display settings.
-The maximal Display brightness (500cd / m²) Although we can not keep up with the Xiaomi Mi5S we tested a few weeks ago, it is still in good average.
+The display itself has a resolution of 2.040 x 1.080 pixels, which corresponds to a rather unusual aspect ratio of 17: 9.
+If you now play video material in a 16: 9 ratio, you have unsightly black bars on the left and right.
+Nonetheless, the display is convincing.
+With a point density of 362 PPI, the display is razor-sharp.
+The color display looks lively and can be individually adjusted in the display settings.
+The maximum display brightness (500 cd / m²) cannot keep up with the Xiaomi Mi5S that we tested a few weeks ago, but it is still within the good average.
 The same applies to the viewing angle stability.

 Multitouch is supported with up to 10 simultaneous inputs.
-The touchscreen responded flawlessly and accurately during the entire test phase.
-To what extent the display is protected by a brand display glass (Corning etc.), Xiaomi is silent.
-But even after a more than two-week and daily use without screen protector, no scratches have been noticeable on the screen.
+The touchscreen responded accurately and accurately throughout the test phase.
+Xiaomi is silent to what extent the display is protected by a branded display glass (Corning etc.).
+But even after more than two weeks of daily use without a screen protector, no scratches were noticeable on the display.

 In terms of performance, the device leaves little to be desired.
-Apps start delay-free and even if you "full load" the memory with apps launched at the same time, no noticeable performance dips will be noticeable.
-For graphically challenging games, the Adreno 530 processor graphics The SoC (System on Chip) also plays to their strengths and shines through a smooth playing pleasure.
+Apps start without delay and even if the memory is “fully loaded” with apps started at the same time, there are no noticeable drops in performance.
+The Adreno 530 processor graphics of the SoC (System on Chip) can also show its strengths in graphically demanding games and shines with smooth gaming fun.

 The Xiaomi Mi Mix uses MIUI 8 based on Android 6.
-An update to Android 7 Nougat is already in the pipeline and will be released later this year.
+An update to Android 7 Nougat is already being planned and will be released later this year.

 Shop ROM vs. China-ROM

-Who gets the smartphone, has either a so-called "Shop-ROM” or the official China-ROM preinstalled.
-On our test copy, which we received from Gearbest, unfortunately, a shop ROM was preinstalled.
-For all those who have hardly dealt with the flashing of a ROM, the Shop-ROM also offers a German language version compared to the China-ROM and has also preinstalled most Google services.
-Probably the biggest disadvantage of a shop ROM is the lack of updating and the danger of malware.
+Anyone who buys a smartphone has either a so-called “shop ROM” or the official China ROM preinstalled.
+Unfortunately, a shop ROM was preinstalled on our test copy that we received from Gearbest.
+For all those who have hardly dealt with flashing a ROM, the shop ROM, compared to the China ROM, also offers a German voice output and has most of the Google services already preinstalled.
+Probably the biggest disadvantage of a shop ROM is the lack of an update option and the risk of malware.

-All Xiaomi smartphones are equipped with the in-house MIUI interface.
-From a pure stick Android, MIUI is far away and not only offers a completely different look, but also numerous functions.
-MIUI waives an app drawer.
+All Xiaomi smartphones are equipped with the in-house MIUI user interface.
+MIUI is far from a pure stock Android and not only offers a completely different look, but also numerous functions.
+MIUI does without an app drawer.
 Instead, all apps are stored on the home screen and can be managed in folders.
-About one's own Theme Store The appearance can be changed again at will.
-Themes, backgrounds or fonts downloaded via the store can be activated and changed at the push of a button.
-All functions of MIUI 8 can not be included in this review.
-All in all, the Xiaomi user interface is above all one thing - diverse!
+The appearance can be changed again at will via its own theme store.
+Themes, backgrounds or fonts that have been downloaded from the store can be activated and changed at the push of a button.
+All the functions of MIUI 8 cannot be accommodated in this review.
+Overall, the Xiaomi user interface is above all one thing - diverse!

-Accordingly, the picture and video quality of the main camera is disappointing.
-In really good light conditions, the main camera still produces quite suitable images.
-The poorer the light conditions are, the stronger the picture noise becomes, and overall the picture wins blurring.
-In close-ups, the dual LED flash does indeed help, but it could shine a little bit stronger.
+The image and video quality of the main camera is correspondingly disappointing.
+In really very good lighting conditions, the main camera still produces quite suitable image recordings.
+The worse the lighting, the stronger the image noise and the overall blurring of the image.
+The dual LED flash helps with close-up shots, but it could shine a tad brighter.
 The autofocus of the Xiaomi Mi Mix failed in the test.
-Although focused quickly, with the result, the smartphone is often wrong.
-The camera convinces with the accurate color reproduction.
+Although the focus is quick, the smartphone is often wrong with the result.
+The camera can convince with its accurate color reproduction.

 Video recordings are also no joy with the Mi Mix.
 The video resolutions range from SD to HD and Full HD to 4K.
 There is no electronic or even optical image stabilization.
-If you take a video with your smartphone, you're pretty frustrated because of the miserable autofocus.
-With active autofocus, a constant pulsation and refocusing is noticeable, which makes any cautious video recording unsightly.
-With manual autofocus, the constant refocusing is torture, but in good lighting conditions, the video recordings can certainly be seen.
+If you record a video with your smartphone, you get frustrated pretty quickly because of the poor autofocus.
+With active autofocus, a constant pulsing and refocusing becomes noticeable, which makes even the most cautious video recording unsightly.
+With manual autofocus, the constant refocusing becomes an ordeal, but the video recordings are quite impressive in good lighting conditions.

 The 5 megapixel front camera is located below the display.
 To use the smartphone must be turned upside down.
 The recording quality, both for picture and video is acceptable in good lighting conditions.